-Having goals to work towards is so important, I cannot stress it enough.
+Having a goal to work towards is so important, I cannot stress it enough.
 Goals are what keep people motivated to survive.
 Think about it, if you did not have a goal (even teeny-tiny ones), what would you be doing right now?
 Nothing, you’d probably be doing nothing.
 You wouldn’t need to do anything.
 You wouldn’t be motivated to.

-When it comes to making long-term goals, we are often discouraged by a goal that is too broad, seems to have no purpose or no roadmap.
+When it comes to making a long-term goal, we are often discouraged by a goal that is too broad, seems to have no purpose or no roadmap.
 This post is meant to provide a step-by-step process for creating a do-able long-term goal.

-Everyone has their own unique concept of goals.
+Everyone has their own unique concept of goal-making.
 Some people write a daily checklist or to-do list, and others have long-term dreams.
 Even if we don’t notice or realize it, goals exist everywhere.

 You go to the grocery store and your goal is to get groceries, maybe you have a list, maybe you are winging it—either way, it’s a goal!
 You go to school, your goal is to get an education, or maybe to make friends.
 When you lay around the house all day and your goal might be to relax after a hard week—maybe the goal is to do nothing.
 There is a goal motivating everything that we do.